Make Money Jobs & Careers

 Fabio/Adobe Annoyed senior man using laptop

-While demotions are an obvious way of cutting a worker’s responsibilities, sometimes it’s more gradual.
-A client is assigned to a younger colleague, and pitch decks are passed to other employees.
+While demotions are an obvious way of reducing a worker’s responsibilities, sometimes the reduction is more gradual.
+For example, a client is assigned to a younger colleague and pitch decks are passed to other employees.

 Eventually, all the assignments that made the older worker feel valuable have been redistributed, not because of their abilities or performance.
 It’s due to ageism.